 Forex swap rates are interest adjustments that affect positions held overnight, and carry trade strategies compound the exposure across months or years of leveraged speculation.
 Sudden interest rate changes from central banks can reverse profitable swap positions in hours, particularly during the $1 trillion Yen carry trade unwinding risk.
 Rollover gaps and market closures can cause swap rates to spike unexpectedly, destroying accounts that were counting on smooth interest income.
 Capital at risk in all leveraged trading.

 Forex swap rates are the overnight interest adjustments applied to currency positions held beyond the daily market close.
 These rates identify the yield differential between national central bank policies and broker-specific financing costs.
-In early 2026, carry trade strategies yielded an impressive 12% return, driven by the divergence between hawkish energy exporters and dovish funding sources.
+Carry returns depend on the divergence between higher-yielding currencies and the cheapest funding legs, and they shrink as the funding central bank tightens.

 Forex swap rates function as the cost of carry for traders seeking to maintain market exposure over multi-day horizons.
 This mechanism accounts for the time value of money by either crediting or debiting interest based on the yield spread of a currency pair.
 It serves as a primary determinant of long-term profitability for swing and position traders in 2026.